Trivial benefits are an exemption that is available, yet these are not very well known to a lot of UK business owners.

 Can you claim VAT on trivial benefits?

-a) this is a VAT inclusive expense; and
+- The cost is a VAT inclusive expense; and

-b) you have a VAT receipt (a receipt or invoice that shows the supplier’s VAT number).
+- You have a VAT receipt (a receipt or invoice that shows the supplier’s VAT number).

-Please also remember, if you would like to make a payment of a trivial benefit, it is not in place of any work payment.
+Please remember, if you would like to make a payment of a trivial benefit, it is not in place of any work payment.

 How you can claim for these as a UK contractor

-Also, please make sure that it is not more than £50 each time.
+Also, please make sure that the claim is not more than £50 each time.
 The annual allowance is £300 per director.
 Therefore, you can claim for the £50 up to six times a year, each year.
 The amount will save CT at 19%.
 You also receive the benefit of what items that you spend this on.
 Please also make sure that you obtain the receipts each time that your business pays for a Trivial Benefit.